FAQs - Form 990

 Is there a penalty for not filing Form 990?

 Yes.
-An exempt organization that files IRS Form 990 after the deadline and doesn't provide any reasonable cause for late filing will be imposed a penalty by the IRS.
+An exempt organization that files IRS Form 990 after the deadline without reasonable cause may be subject to penalties imposed by the Internal Revenue Service.

 Is Form 990 subject to public inspection and disclosure?